 - Sarah Albee

 - Albee writes narrative nonfiction that focuses on some of the smaller aspects of history - that have big effects.
-Her latest is Dog Days.
+I've reviewed several including Dog Days.

 - Carlyn Beccia

-- Writes hilarious histories.
-Her latest is They lost their heads.
+- Writes hilarious histories - my favorite is They lost their heads.

 - Georgia Bragg